edoardottt/amazon_tracker/README.md

 # amazon_tracker

-simple web scraper that scrapes every x minutes the price of n items and sends an e-mail if the price falls down over p(price selected by you)
+simple web scraper that scrapes every x minutes the price of n items and sends an e-mail if the price falls down over p (a price selected by you)

 Description :mega:
 ------